 Before we get to the OT, take a moment and appreciate that 4th quarter.
 I don’t care if you are a Patriots fan, a Chiefs fan, an NFL fan or an AAF fan; that is why you watch football.
 Fifteen minutes of pure butthole-clenching drama with the highest of stakes.
 Tony Romo was officially at full mast and there was still more football to play.

 The overtime period played out like a movie we have all seen before (my favorite movie).
 It had a feeling of inevitability.
 It was so familiar that Romo was calling out the plays before they even happened.
 Patriots win the coin toss.
 Brady third-and-10 to Edelman.
 Brady third-and-10 to Edelman.
 Brady third-and-ten to Gronkowski.
 Rex Burkhead power run.
 Game winning touchdown.
 In the words of NE legend Scott Zolak “We’re going back, baby!
 And there ain’t nothing you can do about it!
-America’s worst nightmare is BACK!"Watch highlights on Youtube Highlights and Stats
+America’s worst nightmare is BACK!"play_circle_filled Youtube Highlights Highlights and Stats

 Season Recap Games

 Just when you thought your Patriots spank-bank couldn’t get any fuller, they go and do something like this.
 Patriots fans have already had their share of football pornography in the last two decades; the 14 point upset (SB36), the last second game winners (SB38, SB49) and the greatest comeback in Super Bowl history (SB51).
 But, to be fair, the championship drought in Boston had lasted an entire three months and even the casual sports fan would admit that the people of Boston deserved to celebrate for once.